QAConv: Question Answering on Informative Conversations: Related Work

 \section{Related Work}

 QA datasets can be categorized into four groups.
-The first one is cloze-style QA that a model has to fill in the blanks.
+The first one is cloze-style QA where a model has to fill in the blanks.
 For example, the Children’s Book Test~\citep{hill2015goldilocks} and the Who-did-What dataset~\citep{onishi-etal-2016-large}.
-The second one is reading comprehension QA that a model picks the answers for multiple-choice questions or a yes/no question.
+The second one is reading comprehension QA where a model picks the answers for multiple-choice questions or a yes/no question.
 For examples, RACE~\citep{lai-etal-2017-race} and DREAM~\citep{sun-etal-2019-dream} datasets.
-The third one is span-based QA, such as SQuAD~\citep{rajpurkar-etal-2016-squad} and MS MARCO~\citep{nguyen2016ms} dataset, that a model extracts a text span from the given context as the answer.
+The third one is span-based QA, such as SQuAD~\citep{rajpurkar-etal-2016-squad} and MS MARCO~\citep{nguyen2016ms} dataset, where a model extracts a text span from the given context as the answer.
 The fourth one is open-domain QA, where the answers are selected and extracted from a large pool of passages, e.g., the WikiQA~\citep{yang-etal-2015-wikiqa} and Natural Question~\citep{kwiatkowski-etal-2019-natural} datasets.

-Conversation-related QA tasks have focused on asking sequential questions and answers like a conversation and grounded on a short passage.
-CoQA~\citep{reddy-etal-2019-coqa} and QuAC~\citep{choi-etal-2018-quac} are the two most representative conversational QA datasets under this category.
+Conversation-related QA tasks have focused on asking sequential questions and answers like a conversation and are grounded on a short passage.
+DoQA~\citep{campos2020doqa} is collected based on Stack Exchange, CoQA~\citep{reddy-etal-2019-coqa} and QuAC~\citep{choi-etal-2018-quac} are the two most representative conversational QA datasets under this category.
 CoQA contains conversational QA pairs, free-form answers along with text spans as rationales, and text passages from seven domains.
 QuAC collected data by a teacher-student setting on Wikipedia sections and it could be open-ended, unanswerable, or context-specific questions.
-Most close to our work, Dream~\citep{sun-etal-2019-dream} is a multiple-choice dialogue-based reading comprehension examination dataset, but the conversations are usually short in daily chit-chat domains between two people.
-FriendsQA~\citep{yang-choi-2019-friendsqa} is compiled from transcripts of the TV show Friends, which is also chit-chat conversations among characters.
+Closest to our work, Dream~\citep{sun-etal-2019-dream} is a multiple-choice dialogue-based reading comprehension examination dataset, but the conversations are in daily chit-chat domains between two people.
+FriendsQA~\citep{yang-choi-2019-friendsqa} is compiled from transcripts of the TV show Friends, which is also chit-chat conversations among characters and only has around one thousand dialogues.
+Molweni~\citep{li2020molweni} is built on top of Ubuntu corpus~\citep{lowe2015ubuntu} for machine-reading comprehension tasks, but its conversations are short and focused on one single domain, and their questions are less diverse due to their data collection strategy (10 annotators).